 PL-1 year: Newborn Nursery

 Interns rotate on both the well newborn hospitalist service at Brigham and Women’s Hospital or the Nursery Service at Boston Medical Center.
 Interns are responsible for the evaluation and management of healthy newborns with the help of nurses and lactation specialists, and under the guidance of an attending pediatrician.
 Interns also attend didactic lectures, discussion sessions and demonstrations that focus on care of the newborn.

 PL1 and Supervisory Years: Neonatal ICU

 Besides caring for critically ill neonates, residents obtain extensive experience in the resuscitation and stabilization of newborns at high-risk deliveries.
 At both sites neonatal attendings are on site 24 hours per day to provide supervision and teaching.
 Residents participate in a comprehensive educational curriculum including daily lectures by attending neonatologists covering common neonatal problems, such as respiratory distress syndrome, necrotizing enterocolitis, hyperbilirubinemia, and nutrition.
 All residents are trained in the Neonatal Resuscitation Program during intern orientation and then re-certify during their PL-2 year.

-During the junior year residents rotate through the BWH NICU as the “DR1” delivery room resident – the first call to all deliveries requiring a pediatrician.
+During the junior year residents rotate through the BWH NICU in the Birth and Transition unit as the “DR1” delivery room resident – the first call to all deliveries requiring a pediatrician.
 The resident is responsible for attending deliveries with a NICU nurse and respiratory therapist for triaging newborns in the delivery room and well baby nursery.

 Residents in both years recruit newborns from their newborn rotations to their continuity patient panels.